 Preference for female-designed products in all areas

-Beyond addressing women’s direct needs, many WCI-designed products and brands have sustainability or social impact at the core of their product.
-For example, Honest Company is focused on organic, non-toxic products for baby and home.
+WCI not only focuses on women’s direct needs but also aims to create products and brands with sustainability or social impact at their core.
+For example, The Honest Company produces organic and non-toxic items for babies and families.
 Thinx reduces the environmental impact of disposable hygiene products.
-Watermelon WTR supports organic farmers while addressing the inherent waste in our food system — up to 50% of edible produce is disposed of for cosmetic reasons.[xxiii][xxiv]
-Purpose is a key driver of millennial women’s purchasing behaviors, and drives this dominant new consumer base to choose one product over another.
-Further, trends suggest that millennial women will consume differently, buying fewer disposable products.
+Watermelon WTR supports organic farmers while addressing the inherent waste in our food system up to 50% of edible produce is disposed of for cosmetic reasons.[xxiii][xxiv]
+A purpose is a key driver for how millennial women purchase items, and this influences them to select one product over another.
+Also, recent trends indicate that millennial women will consume various products differently purchasing fewer non-reusable items.

 Quick Waves of Adoption